You can make the best New Year’s Day meal for your family with these 4 recipes~all easy, delicious, and (mostly) make ahead!!!!

 Why is pork a traditional food for New Year’s Day?

 Pork and sauerkraut is commonly eaten for New Years Day in Pennsylvania-Dutch country.
 Pork ribs or ham are the more traditional choice for those of us in the South.

-What is the difference between baby back ribs and St. Louis style spareribs?
+How are baby back ribs and St. Louis style spareribs different?